 The Commonwealth Stabilization Fund - to account for amounts calculated in accordance with state finance law and to maintain a reserve to enhance the Commonwealth's fiscal stability.
-Tax revenues from certain lottery winners selling their stream of future winnings in exchange for current payments are recorded in this fund, as are fiscal year capital gains tax revenues exceeding \$1 billion (adjusted annually for economic growth) and individual judgments and settlements of more than \$10 million.
+Tax revenues from certain lottery winners selling their stream of future winnings in exchange for current payments are recorded in this fund, as are fiscal year capital gains tax revenues exceeding \$1 billion (adjusted annually for economic growth) and judgments and settlements of more than \$10 million that exceed the previous 5 year's average judgments and settlements.